 2019 - Risi Tabaku

-Risi has been an active member of the BHS Environmental Club and will be attending Salem State College in the fall.
+Risi has been an active member of the BHS Environmental Club and will be attending Salem State College.

 2018 - Jessica Doherty